cometbft/knowledge-base/p2p/reactors/switch-peer.md

 Notice that the problem is not with the particular implementation of the `Switch.Broadcast()` method: if the reactors implemented the same, the message would be serialized multiple times in the same way.

-## `Switch` instance

-The main point of discussion in the case of the `Switch` is that several of its most used methods include a `Peer` instance.

-This is the case of the methods to disconnect from a peer (`StopPeerForError` and `StopPeerGracefully`) and mark a peer as good (`MarkPeerAsGood`).
-Those methods can instead be offered by the `Peer` interface.
-The problem is that their implementation requires information and logic belonging to the `Switch` instance.

-There are also `Switch` methods that use the list of connected peers:
-`Peers()`, `NumPeers()`, and `Broadcast()`).
-Those methods could be implemented by reactors themselves, as they are informed about connected peers by the `Switch`.
-This approach, however, has two disadvantages.

-The first is the possible repetition of code in every reactor to retrieve the information or to implement the broadcast action; there is also no indication that the reactor's implementation would be easier to read or more efficient.
-The second problem is the fact that the set of connected peers known by a reactor and the actual set of connected peers maintained by the `Switch` are not always the same.
-While most of the time they should be identical, during the procedure to add or remove a peer, the state at some reactors might differ from the state at the `Switch`.
-Reactors' implementation of such methods would therefore keep that possibility in mind.

 [pr-851]: https://github.com/cometbft/cometbft/pull/851
 [p2p-api]: pr-851